pterohq/docs/index.rst

 .. toctree::
   :hidden:
   :maxdepth: 2
+  :glob:

   /getting_started/index
-  /scenarios/index
+  /scenarios/what
+  /scenarios/ui
   /dashboard/index
+  /science/index
+  /admin/index
   /contributing/index

 This is where we'll discuss how you can use `Ptero`_ to the maximum extent allowable by law.
-Please let us know if we can improve these docs.

-If this is your first time at fight club, you have to read :doc:`/getting_started/index`.
+If this is your first time at fight club, you *have* to read :ref:`gs-top`.

 .. _Ptero: https://www.pterohq.com